Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Michael A. Glick - JPMorgan Securities LLC

 Got it.
-And just if I could sneak one more in, just following on the (28:04) Koala pad, just kind of reading between the lines, it doesn't sound like we should expect much variability in your oil mix in 4Q, is that a fair assumption?
+And just if I could sneak one more in, that was good call on the Koala pad, just kind of reading between the lines, it doesn't sound like we should expect much variability in your oil mix in 4Q, is that a fair assumption?

 James J. Volker - Whiting Petroleum Corp.